DesarrolloESCOM/DistributedSystemsDevelopment/README.md

 ```bash
 $ ./gradlew tasks
 ```
-Then run the selected tasks to be run, for example:
+Look for a task and then run it!, for example:

 ```bash
 $ ./gradlew Ex1_ServerInstance